- About the Program

 For more information, see:

 Other related degrees

-UCSF PharmD graduates have the opportunity to earn a master of science in clinical research (PharmD/MSCR program) or a PhD in pharmaceutical sciences and pharmacogenomics (PharmD/PhD program).
+UCSF PharmD graduates have the opportunity to earn a master of science in clinical research (PharmD/MSCR program) or a PhD in pharmaceutical sciences and pharmacogenomics (PharmD to PhD career path).

 School and faculty

 At the UCSF School of Pharmacy, science is at the heart of our pioneering research, education, and patient care.
 Our drive to seek and apply new knowledge underpins everything we do.

 This drive has fueled our work throughout the School’s history, beginning in 1872 when the School was founded to “advance pharmaceutical knowledge and elevate the professional character of apothecaries.”